Jump to

 In the Standard model of particle physics, virtual photons are constantly created and destroyed by electrically charged particles

-The Standard Model of particle physics uses the concept of virtual photons being exchanged between electrically charged particles, to calculate the electro-magnetic force
+The Standard Model of particle physics uses the concept of virtual photons being exchanged between electrically charged particles

 And their electric field particles would be emitted with the same left-handed or right-handed helicity as that of the subatomic particles themselves